rubanaaz/student-rubanaaz-100daycoding/README.md

 Problem Statement: A dedicated hiker maintains detailed records of their excursions.
 During the most recent hike, which consisted of a total of steps, each step was recorded as either an uphill (U) or a downhill (D) step.
 Hikes always commence and conclude at sea level, with each step up or down indicating a 1 unit change in elevation.

+📌 Day 27: Electronic City

+Problem Statement: A person wants to find out which computer keyboard and USB drive are the most expensive ones they can get within a specific budget.
+Given the price lists for keyboards and USB drives along with the budget, determine the total cost to buy both items.
+If it’s not possible to purchase both, return -1.